Axiom Station: Planned modules

-Each Axiom Station module is an independent spacecraft equipped with all the systems needed to maneuver in orbit – including propulsion.
+Each Axiom Station module is an independent spacecraft equipped with all the systems needed to maneuver in orbit, including propulsion.

 PPTM

 Axiom's first module, the Payload Power Thermal Module (PPTM), is scheduled to be launched to the ISS no earlier than 2027.
 PPTM is expected to provide power and thermal capacity equivalent to that of the ISS via solar array.
 The module will initially be attached to one of two ports currently used by cargo spacecraft before detaching from the ISS to dock with Hab-1 in 2028.

 Hab-1

 Axiom's second module, Habitat One (Hab-1), is expected to be launched no earlier than 2028.
-It will provide quarters for four crew members and volume to accommodate research and manufacturing applications.
+It is planned to provide quarters for four crew members and volume to accommodate research and manufacturing applications.
 Each personal crew quarter is equipped with a large Earth-viewing window and touch-screen communications panel.
 A docking adapter allows visiting vehicles to dock to the Axiom Station; four radial ports on Hab-1 provide for the addition of future modules and increase the station's docking capability.
 It will have propulsion, guidance, navigation and station control systems.
 The first windowed pressurized module is approximately 11 meters long and 4.2 meters in diameter at the widest part.
 Thales Alenia Space reported significant progress on the fabrication of the module in early 2024.

 When Hab-1 is launched into orbit, PPTM will undock from the ISS and dock with Hab-1, forming the initial two-module free-flying Axiom Station.